FreeCAD/FreeCAD-documentation/wiki/Std_Edit.md

 FreeCADGui.ActiveDocument.setEdit("myObjectName",0)
 ```

 The second argument is the EditMode.
-The following options are available:
+The following options are available   *

 0 = Default
 1 = Transform